18AnirudhaV/Stop_Slouching-Chrome_Extension/README.md

-# Stop_Slouching-Chrome_Extension
+# Stop Slouching - A chrome extension
-A simple but effective chrome extension that reminds you to: Stop Slouching
+**A simple but effective chrome extension that reminds you to: Stop Slouching**

+Currently working on:
+- Creating a basic chrome extension